UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 10. What metrics are you using to evaluate the performance of the model?
 Are they appropriate for the dataset?
 11. Which models perform well on the dataset, which do not, and why?
 12. When the model's performance can be considered as sufficient?
-13. Does the model solve the original problem formulated?
+13. Does the model solve the original problem?

 You are encouraged to use more than just one machine learning method to explore their potential in solving the problem.
 Bear in mind that the consistency of the data science process you follow is the most important marking criteria.
 This means it is OK if your model does not perform perfectly well, as long as you can explain why and suggest possible improvements.
 This assignment is _not_ a competition for the highest accuracy.